-- If you've lost money as a result of the outage, you should be able to get it back.
-If, for example, you've been unable to log in to your account and make a payment, and incurred a financial penalty as a result, you should be able to reclaim this.
+- If you lost money as a result of the outage, you should be able to get it back.
+If, for example, you were unable to log in to your account and make a payment, and incurred a financial penalty as a result, you should be able to reclaim this.

-TSB's chief executive Paul Pester tweeted that "no one will be left out of pocket" as a result of the service issues, though TSB hasn't given any further details.
+TSB's chief executive Paul Pester (who has now left) tweeted that "no one will be left out of pocket" as a result of the service issues, though TSB hasn't given any further details.

 It may help your case if you're specific about how you've been affected, for example if you've had to take time off work to sort out urgent problems.